 Programs.
 Evidence-based SEL programs are an important part of AISD’s implementation strategy.
 Elementary and middle schools are using explicit instructional materials from Second Step, a CASEL SELect Program.
 In elementary schools lessons are generally taught weekly by the classroom teacher and reinforced in all areas of the school.
 In middle schools lessons are taught during advisory or as part of a core class such as English or social studies.
 High schools are using School-Connect as their instructional resource.
 In several high schools ninth-graders attend a Methods for Academic and Personal Success (MAPS) class to develop SEL skills and study skills to help with their transition to high school.
 In other high schools explicit SEL instruction is provided in advisories or core content courses.

 Climate and culture.
 In addition to explicit SEL skills instruction, SEL has become central to academics and school climate and culture.
 For example:

 - All schools are implementing the district’s Whole Child, Every Child initiative, a collaborative effort that frames SEL as a districtwide effort, not an isolated program.

 - All teachers and principals receive targeted professional development in SEL.

 - Master teachers and content specialists now integrate SEL objectives and instructional methods into all exemplar lessons in all subject areas.

-- The athletics department is implementing a character education program in collaboration with SEL.
+- The athletics department is implementing a character education program.